geekzter/azure-minecraft-docker/README.md

 - [PowerShell](https://github.com/PowerShell/PowerShell#get-powershell)
 - [Terraform](https://www.terraform.io/downloads.html) (to get that you can use [tfenv](https://github.com/tfutils/tfenv) on Linux & macOS, [Homebrew](https://github.com/hashicorp/homebrew-tap) on macOS or [chocolatey](https://chocolatey.org/packages/terraform) on Windows)

+On macOS, you can run `brew bundle` to install the pre-requisites.

 Once you have those, you can go ahead and provision:
 - Use Azure CLI for SSO with [Terraform](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli): `az login`
 - Select subscription to use: `az account set --subscription 00000000-0000-0000-0000-000000000000`